Vyrareth/Map-GPS-Web-based-application-/README.md

 ## Roles:

-Product Owner:
+Product Owner: Vyrareth

-Scrum Master:
+Scrum Master: Edgar/Don

-Developers:
+Developers: Cristofer, Nitin, Vyrareth, Edgar, Don

+(Note: Some responsibilities are shared between people; all members of the team are developers, but not all developers are specific roles.